nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 basics of data wrangling including importing data from files, sub-setting, joining, filtering, and more.
-You will gain hands-on practice calculating and visualizing differential gene expression using popular open-source packages and public RNA-Seq data from the Gene Expression Tissue Project (GTEx). *Please fill out the pre- and post-workshop surveys to help us keep these workshops free.*
+You will gain hands-on practice calculating and visualizing differential gene expression using popular open-source packages and public RNA-Seq data from the Gene-Tissue Expression Project (GTEx). *Please fill out the pre- and post-workshop surveys to help us keep these workshops free.*

 **When:** Wednesday, March 23, 10 am - 12 pm PT